-3.4.3 (Relates to MSC Criterion 3.15) The fishery minimizes operational wastes such as lost fishing gear, petroleum product leaks or discharges, on-board spoilage of catch, etc. The fishery management system has identified major examples of operational waste and communicated these to the fishery participants Some fishery participants actively reduce operational wastes.
-The fishery management system has established targets and implemented rules to minimize operational wastes.
-There is evidence that operational wastes have been reduced.
-The management system provides fishermen with incentives to minimize operational wastes.
-Evaluation of the monitoring and enforcement programs demonstrates targets for reducing operational waste have been achieved.
-Weight 28.5 Score US=90 CAN=90
+PERFORM ANCE INDICATOR SCORING GUIDEPOST 60 SCORING GUIDEPOST 80 SCORING GUIDEPOST 100 3.4.3 (Relates to MSC Criterion 3.15) The fishery minimizes operational wastes such as lost fishing gear, petroleum product leaks or discharges, on-board spoilage of catch, etc. • The fishery management system has identified major examples of operational waste and communicated these to the fishery participants The fishery management system has established targets and implemented rules to minimize operational wastes.
+There is evidence that operational wastes have been The management system provides fishermen with incentives to minimize operational wastes.
+Evaluation of the monitoring and enforcement programs Some fishery participants reduced. demonstrates targets for reducing wastes.